 The novel, set more than 150 years ago, touches on themes of religious violence.
 How are these themes still relevant?
 Do you see religious extremism, divisive rhetoric, and xenophobia at work in contemporary religions?

-Religious history is often “sanitized” by religious leaders.
+Religious history is often “sanitized.”
 This has become more difficult in the age of the Internet.
-Is it more advantageous for religious leaders to be upfront about human failings in their historical past, or attempt to suppress information?
+Is it more advantageous for religious leaders and historians to be upfront about troublesome events in their past, or attempt to suppress information?

 Josephine matured over the course of the story.
 She began as a merchant’s daughter whose greatest burden seemed to be the strictures of Victorian etiquette.
 How did her experience change her?